At what age can you begin cooking with kids? Does your little toddler want to help you in the kitchen?

-When looking in the fridge or pantry, have you ever found yourself reciting “Old Mother Hubbard went to the cupboard…when she came there, the cupboard was bare…” Looking in the fridge, you spot a wizened old carrot, a lonely piece of cheese, and a half empty jar of pickles.
+When looking in the fridge or pantry, have you ever found yourself reciting, “Old Mother Hubbard went to the cupboard…when she came there, the cupboard was bare…” Looking in the fridge, you spot a wizened old carrot, a lonely piece of cheese, and a half-empty jar of pickles.
 Always pickles.
-You go to your cupboards and when you open them you thought you heard an echo.
+You go to your cupboards, and when you open them, you think you heard an echo.
 What am I going to cook for dinner?

 We learned through experience that when you learn the skill of cooking, you can turn a few seemingly pathetic unrelated items into a delicious meal.
 But only if you know what to do with them.

 Our mom is an amazing cook.
 She can make anything taste good – kitchen sink dinners with our meager supplies were always delicious.

 How did we learn?
 Trial and error.
 She would give us some basic safety instructions and a recipe.
 If we had questions, she would help but left us to figure things out.
 Boy, did we learn fast what NOT to do.
 In all fairness, she still ate (with a straight face) and praised all our efforts, even when they looked as appetizing as a mud pie.